 Community Involvement

-CIW's warden presented a check to the Fontana Boys and Girls Club.
+CIW's warden presented a check to the Fontana Boys and Girls Club youth organization.

 CIW Warden (A) Richard Montes presented a check to Terri Schneider of the Fontana Boys and Girls Club.